semgrep/semgrep/PRIVACY.md

 - Pseudoanonymized hash of the scanned project’s name
 - Pseudoanonymized hash of the rule definitions run
 - Pseduoanonymized hash of the config option.
-  _(Note that when downloading rules from the https://semgrep.dev registry, the requested ruleset names get recorded separately in plain text.)_
+  _(Note that when a config option downloads a ruleset from the https://semgrep.dev registry, [feature usage metrics](#feature-usage) still include the ruleset name in plain text.)_

 ### Performance